burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 ## Why do Organisations Seek These Types of Engagements?

-The traditional fixed price contract is seen by the many as the best tool for limiting risk of non-delivery.
+The traditional fixed price contract is seen by many as the best tool for limiting risk of non-delivery.
 Organisations are used to drawing up contracts in this way for various elements of their business and feel comfortable with this approach.

- Unfortunately this is not normally the best for building software and there are much better ways of managing risk and predictability using iterative delivery methods.

 # Why This is a Problem - The Challenges Faced